prakasarao/mcp-server-rabbitmqkenlio/README.md

 A [Model Context Protocol](https://www.anthropic.com/news/model-context-protocol) server implementation for RabbitMQ.
 Enabling MCP client to interact with queues and topics hosted in a RabbitMQ instance.

+## Features

+- Connect to RabbitMQ instances
+- Publish messages to queues and exchanges
+- List queues and exchanges
+- Get detailed information about queues and exchanges
+- Delete queues and exchanges
+- Purge messages from queues

 ## Running locally with the Claude desktop app

 ### Installing via Smithery